The FaceApp Challenge Is Getting Everyone to Age 50 Years Overnight

 It’s not without its fair share of controversy, and has even raised concern about privacy given the photo access involved.
 For context, other photo apps in this vein like Ever have been used to train the company’s facial recognition technology in the past.

-The face app is nothing new.
+And this particular face app is nothing new.
 It’s just newly popular and rising to the top of the mind now thanks to a few shiny updates since it made headlines in 2017.
 As for the face app cost, it’s free.

 Not only will it morph your face in a photo to look older, you’ll have a menu of options to adjust your mouth to a smile among other things that “add magic to your selfie.”
 Or, you can look younger if you like, or you can just look at an old picture.